BietSoft/brixx.docs/brixx-script/README.md

 #

-> This document is being processed and is currently only available in German.
-However, we have decided to make Brixx-Script version 1.0.9 available for use.
+> This document is in progress.
+However, we have decided to release it for Brixx-Script Version 1.0.9.
 For further information on the use of Brixx-Script please feel free to contact [`info@brixx.it`](info@brixx.it)

 # Was ist Brixx-Script